 A thesis proposal outlines the research question, methodology and literature on the area of interest.
-For a sample proposal, see this template (PDF).
-For a sample proposal cover page/signature sheet, see this template (PDF).
+For a sample proposal cover page/signature sheet, see this Proposal Signature Sheet template (Word Doc).

 Students must have their thesis proposal approved by their chair and committee.
 Once approved, please submit the signed thesis proposal signature sheet and a copy of the proposal.

 If you're conducting human subject research, you must submit an Institutional Review Board (IRB) application for IRB approval. application/IRB approval is only required if the student is conducting human subjects research.

 If you're working with data collected from human subjects that contains information that might identify them, you might require IRB approval, even if you don't have any personal interaction with the subjects.
 This could include analyzing existing human subjects data/medical records, etc. You should work closely with your chair, and contact IRB if you have any questions or think your resource material might be an issue.

 - The HSRB meets monthly to review applications.
 Monthly submission deadlines are available here

 - Information on human subjects review, templates and forms are available.